 In my pre-internship I worked with a classroom of grade four students.
 During my three-week block I taught about Canadian residential schools.
-We connected with Project of Heart where we had to do a number of tasks, some of which included inviting an Elder into the classroom, creating an action plan and painting the tiles seen in the image to commemorate students who died in residential schools.
+We connected with Project of Heart where we had to do a number of tasks, some of which included inviting an Elder into the classroom, creating an action plan and painting the tiles … More Project of Heart

 Check out my latest Prezi on Promoting Play in elementary classrooms.
 This Prezi was designed with supporting evidence about the importance of encouraging learning through movement and play.
 Along with the Prezi, I also spent time with my peer partner creating a group of 6 movement activities for grade three students.
 These activities include:

 - Exercard & Exerdice 100 (growingyoungmovers.com)

 - Stick Pull (http://www.denegames.ca/introduction/index.html – video!)

 - Movement Cards